apainintheneck/homebrew-dev-utils/README.md

 Example: brew branch-compare --quiet -- deps --installed

+Warning: This command uses git functions on the main brew repo.
+To be safe avoid running other brew commands simultaneously.

       --ignore-errors              Continue diff when a command returns a non-zero exit code.
       --with-stderr                Combine stdout and stderr in diff output.